Giant Vortex Clusters in a Two-Dimensional Quantum Fluid: Materials and Methods

-where $\mu_{\pm}$ are fixed by the normalization conditions of vortex number densities, and $\tilde\beta\equiv (E_0 N/2k_BT)$ is the inverse temperature in the natural energy units of the vortex system.
-Linearising Eq.~\eqref{sc} around the uniform state of vortices $\psi=0$ and $n_0=2/A$ inside the area $A$, the fluctuation $\delta \psi$ satisfies
+where $n_0=2/A$ is the normalized vortex number density inside the area $A$ , and $\tilde\beta\equiv (E_0 N/2k_BT)$ is the inverse temperature in the natural energy units of the vortex system.
+Linearizing Eq.~(\ref{sc}) around the uniform state of vortices $\psi=0$, the fluctuation $\delta \psi$ satisfies